igorti/solvi-docs/source/index.html.md

   }
 ```

-Creates new field.
+Creates a new field.
 Field boundaries can be provided as Polygon or MultiPolygon in GeoJSON format.
-The response contains `field_id` which can be later used to relate projects to specific field.
+The response contains `field_id` which can be later used to relate projects to the specific field.

 ### HTTP Request